abrown/dynsem-llvm/README.md

     #3 42
     ```

-# Questions

-- Can I manipulate the AST directly in memory and `free` pruned nodes as the
-transformation progresses?
-In other words, should I be changing the pointers of
-the AST or memcopying into a new tree?

-    With `aterms` we can worry about this less; it has some garbage collection
-    and reuses shared nodes when it can

-- Should I generate integer symbols for each constructor so that I can use
-integer comparisons instead of string comparisons in the pattern matching?

-    `aterms` hashes the constructor name and does address comparisons

-- Does the interpreter need to have knowledge of the DynSem type system or can
-it all be statically checked before it gets to the interpreter?

-- Currently the constants are variably-sized so I do a `strncmp` to match them;
-I would like to be able to use int/float comparisons when possible but that
-seems to indicate that I will have more than one `Constant` type (one for each
-DynSem type?)

 # To-do

 - Generate LLVM IR from DynSem specification instead of hand-coding C (as currently done in tests)